golioth/reference-design-template/README.md

 calls from the C code.

   - [golioth-zephyr-boards](https://github.com/golioth/golioth-zephyr-boards)
-    includes the board definitions for the Golioth Aludel-Mini
+    includes the board definitions for the Golioth Aludel-Elixir
   - [libostentus](https://github.com/golioth/libostentus) is a helper
     library for controlling the Ostentus ePaper faceplate
   - [zephyr-network-info](https://github.com/golioth/zephyr-network-info)